ThomasAribart/json-schema-to-ts/README.md

 > The `as const` statement is used so that TypeScript takes the schema definition to the word (e.g. _true_ is interpreted as the _true_ constant and not widened as _boolean_).
 It is pure TypeScript and has zero impact on the compiled code.

-# Why use json-schema-to-ts ?
+# Why use json-schema-to-ts?

 If you're looking for runtime validation with added types, libraries like [yup](https://github.com/jquense/yup), [zod](https://github.com/vriad/zod) or [runtypes](https://github.com/pelotom/runtypes) may suit your needs while being easier to use!

 On the other hand, JSON schemas have the benefit of being widely used, more versatile and reusable (swaggers, APIaaS...).

-If you prefer to stick to them AND can define your schemas in TypeScript instead of JSON (the `as const` statement doesn't work on JSON imports yet), then `json-schema-to-ts` is made for you:
+If you prefer to stick to them and can define your schemas in TS instead of JSON (importing JSONs `as const` is not available yet), then `json-schema-to-ts` is made for you:

-- 🙅‍♂️ **No dependency**
+- 🙅‍♂️**No dependency**
-- ✨ **No impact on compiled code**: `FromSchema` only operates in type space.
-And after all, what's lighter than a dev-dependency ?
+- ✨**No impact on compiled code**: `FromSchema` only operates in type space.
+And after all, what's lighter than a dev-dependency?
-- 🍸 **DRYness**: Less code means less embarrassing typos
+- 🍸**DRYness**: Less code means less embarrassing typos
-- 🤝 **Consistency**: See that `string` that you used instead of an `enum` ?
-Or this `additionalProperties` you confused with `additionalItems` ?
-Or forgot entirely ?
-Well, `FromSchema` does !
+- 🤝**Consistency**: See that `string` that you used instead of an `enum`?
+Or this `additionalProperties` you confused with `additionalItems`?
+Or forgot entirely?
+Well, `FromSchema` does!
-- 🔧 **Reliability**: `FromSchema` is extensively tested against [AJV](https://github.com/ajv-validator/ajv), and covers all the use cases that can be handled by TS for now\*
+- 🔧**Reliability**: `FromSchema` is extensively tested against [AJV](https://github.com/ajv-validator/ajv), and covers all the use cases that can be handled by TS for now\*
-- 🏋️‍♂️ **Help on complex schemas**: Get complex schemas right first time with instantaneous typing feedbacks !
+- 🏋️‍♂️**Help on complex schemas**: Get complex schemas right first time with instantaneous typing feedbacks!
 For instance, it's not obvious the following schema can never be validated:

 ```typescript
 const addressSchema = {